ganong-noel/pandemic_ui_public/issue_506_data_editor/README.md

 | JPMorgan Chase Institute Data Assets | n/a                                                                                   | n/a                                             | FALSE    | (JPMorgan Chase Institute 2018-2021)                                                                              |

 ### Public Data Table
+This table explains all the files in the `/pandemic_ui_public/analysis/input/public_data` directory in more detail, excluding the `us_states_hexagrid.geojson`, which is used for the hexmap in figure A-1.

 | Data file                             | Source                                              | Notes                                                                                                                                                                   |
 |---------------------|------------------------|------------------------------------------------|